kanzure/nanoengineer/src/README.txt

 INSTALLATION ON Fedora Core 4

 When installing FC4 on your computer, be sure to select KDE as your graphical environment.
-Also select the "kde devel" package.
+Also install the "KDE Software Development" bundle of packages.
 This will install several prerequisite packages directly from the CDROMs.
 In addition, you will need three more packages:

 freeglut-devel-2.2.0-16.i386.rpm
 	Install this using "rpm -i".
 This must be done as root.